 The LLA discusses the need for a disciplined process to setting the return assumption.
 It is my belief that the LLA is well aware that G. S. Curran & Company does use a disciplined process of collecting and analyzing information from many expert investment consultants and forecasters.
 The expert information utilized includes expected real rates of return for each available asset class, standard deviations of returns for each available asset class, and the correlations between asset classes.
-G. S. Curran & Company has consistently used such expert information to formally adopt a reasonable range of assumed rates of return based directly on the system's own target asset allocation.
+G. S. Curran & Company has consistently used such expert information to determine a reasonable range of assumed rates of return based directly on the system's target asset allocation and to provide advice to the Board of Trustees.
 As asset allocations have changed and as expert opinions have changed, G. S. Curran & Company has provided revised recommendations to the Board of Trustees.
-In response, the Board of Trustees has adopted significant reductions in its assumed rate of return over the past decade.
+In response, the Board of Trustees has reduced the assumed rate of return multiple times in the past decade based on our recommendations.